YuLab-SMU/DOSE/docs/cross-species-disease-interpretation-roadmap.md

 - `explainDiseaseModel()` reports matched and missing phenotype evidence
 - benchmark reports the effect of phenotype-aware ranking relative to gene-only ranking with uncertainty, including a null or negative result
+- low-coverage queries return a documented unavailable phenotype component rather than a zero score

 ### Phase 4: thin real-data adapter